 The number of scholarships available to your athlete depends entirely on the division and association.
 Each level operates under different rules, different limits, and different financial realities.

 There are roughly 300 NCAA D1 baseball programs in the country.
-Multiply 300 by 11.7 and you get approximately 3,500 equivalencies spread across the entire D1 landscape.
-With over 180,000 high school varsity baseball players in the U.S., the ratio is steep.
+Even with roster limits allowing up to 34 scholarship athletes per program, the total number of funded spots across the entire D1 landscape is still modest relative to the pool of high school players competing for them — over 180,000 varsity baseball players in the U.S. The ratio is steep.
 Understanding the full scholarship system across all sports helps put baseball's numbers in context.

 Why most D1 baseball scholarships are partial